Evilnat/Cobra-PS3/8.3/README.md

 # COBRA 8.3 Source

-WIP of Cobra 8.3.
+WIP of Cobra 8.3 from @aldostools.

+QA Flag and reActPSN are not added yet due to freezes.

-This repository can have constant changes.
+This repository will have constant changes.